NSLS2/bmm-bluesky-by-example/docs/introduction.rst

 ---------------------------

-Please feel free to fork this from https://github.com/bruceravel/bluesky-book, write up your own content, and submit a pull request to have your content included.
-The more voices heard, from the better.
+Please feel free to fork this from https://github.com/NSLS-II-BMM/bluesky-by-example, write up your own content, and submit a pull request to have your content included.
+The more voices heard from, the better.

 Submit short examples or lengthy deep dives.
 Show how you turned busy work into something simple and routine.
 Show how to interface to